Skip to main content

 For agencies: the cost of 'both' is coverage, not content

 Fansly's tiered model sharpens this specifically: more subscription tiers per creator means more conversational selling surface, so adding Fansly alongside OnlyFans does not just double the inboxes, it adds tier-management on top.
 Whether that nets out depends entirely on how the second inbox is staffed.
 An agency that adds Fansly without resolving coverage first usually finds the Fansly accounts underperform, not because the platform is weaker, but because attention got split.
-The cost math (and where autonomous coverage changes it) is in the agency and calculator guides; the plain comparison stands on its own: similar model, OnlyFans the larger audience, Fansly the tiered hedge, and 'both' the experienced default once coverage is solved rather than assumed.
+The cost math sits in the OnlyFans agency cost calculator and the deeper treatment of autonomous OnlyFans AI shows where coverage stops being a headcount problem; the plain comparison stands on its own: similar model, OnlyFans the larger audience, Fansly the tiered hedge, and 'both' the experienced default once coverage is solved rather than assumed.

 Frequently Asked Questions